negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

         draw_module_hyperparameter_info=False,
         graph_name='graph2_first')

 As we can see in the graph, there is an edge going from the independent hyperparameter to the hyperparameter that it depends on.
-This edge represents the dependency of one of the hyperparameters on the other one.
-Dependent hyperparameters can depend on other dependent hyperparameters, as long as no directed cycles are formed.
+Dependent hyperparameters can depend on other dependent hyperparameters, as long as there are no directed cycles.
-One may question the introduction of dependent hyperparameters in such a language.
-While independent hyperparameters can be used to express a superset of what can be done with dependent hyperparameters, it is useful to have the possibility of writing dependent hyperparameters to restrict the search space to transformations that are of interest rather than only being able to consider search spaces that have excessive flexibility.

-It may be informative to observe how does the graph transition with successive assignments to the values of hyperparameters.
+See below for the graph transition with successive value assignments to hyperparameters.

 .. code:: python